Antoine de Rivarol

-Antoine de Rivarol (26 June 1753 – 11 April 1801) was a Royalist French writer and translator who lived during the Revolutionary era.
+Antoine de Rivarol (26 June 1753 – 11 April 1801) was a French royalist writer and translator who lived during the Revolutionary era.
 He was briefly married to the translator Louisa Henrietta de Rivarol.

 Biography

 Rivarol was born in Bagnols, Languedoc.
 It appears that his father, an innkeeper, was a cultivated man.
 The son assumed the title of comte de Rivarol, asserting a connection with the noble Italian family Riveroli, although his enemies said his name was really "Riverot" and that he was not of noble stock.
-After various vicissitudes, he went to Paris in 1777 and won several academic prizes.
+He went to Paris in 1777 and won several academic prizes.